A Crash Course in Optimizing Your Author Blog for the Search Engines

 Site Speed

-What’s also becoming more and more important for your visitors and Google is the speed of your site.
-If your site is slow and takes a long time to load, not only does it annoy your visitors, making them less likely actually to spend time on your site, but also Google measures this and considers this when calculating where to place your site in the results.
+What’s also becoming increasingly important for your visitors and Google is the speed of your site.
+If your site is slow and takes a long time to load, not only does it annoy your visitors, making them less likely to spend time on your site, but also Google measures this and considers this when calculating where to place your site in the results.
 It’s beyond the scope of this article to talk you through how to speed up your site since that subject can get very technical very quickly.

-Which Pages Should, and Should Not, Be Indexed?
+Which Pages Should and Should Not, Be Indexed?

 Does Your Site Work Well on All Screens?